Kayentavenator: Discovery

 The only known fossils of Kayentavenator were excavated by the University of California Museum of Paleontology from the Navajo Reservation in Arizona.
 It was briefly described in 2003 and was fully described in 2010 based on a partial fossil skeleton, consisting of part of the pelvis, partial hindlimbs, and vertebrae.

-Relationships
+Classification

 Timothy Rowe originally assigned the holotype specimen of Kayentavenator to the coelophysoid Syntarsus kayentakatae (now Megapnosaurus kayentakatae or Coelophysis kayentakatae).
 It is unlikely that Kayentavenator is actually congeneric with Megapnosaurus kayentakatae due to the number of tetanuran characters that Kayentavenator possesses and M. kayentakatae lacks, such as the pubic fenestra and a sharp ridge on the medial side of the tibia.
 A cladistic analysis of the remains showed Kayentavenator to lie outside of Coelophysidae, and was closer to Allosaurus.
 This would make Kayentavenator the oldest known tetanuran from North America.
 The fragmentary remains of Kayentavenator make this open to further interpretation.

+Mortimer (2010) noted the uncertainty of whether Kayentavenator is a validly named taxon based on the rules of ICZN and the absence of published evidence that Kayentavenator is the same taxon as S. kayentakatae, while questioning whether Kayentavenator is a tetanurine.
+In the 2012 conference abstract, Martin Ezcurra treated Kayentavenator as a junior synonym of S. kayentakatae based on his unpublished phylogenetic matrix.
+In 2017, Ezcurra treated the holotype of Kayentavenator as a specimen of S. kayentakatae.